 I have over 17 years of progressive experience in Higher Education administration and am a leader in social media and technology integration, education, and assessment.
 I have worked in various Student Affairs/Student Life departments such as the Campus Center, Residence Life and Student Activities, and currently serve as Assistant to the Vice President of Student Affairs at Bridgewater State University.
 I am also enrolled as a doctoral student at Johnson and Wales University with the goal of earning my Ed.D. in Educational Leadership in the spring of 2016.
-My research interests include digital identity, technology literacy, student engagement through social media, and underrepresented student access to technology.
+My research interests include digital identity, technology literacy, student engagement and retention through social media, and underrepresented student access to technology.
 I currently serves as Co-Chair of ACPA’s Presidential Task Force on Digital Technology in Higher Education and was recently named a 2015 ACPA Diamond Honoree.

 I believe that understanding one’s digital identity and gaining literacy in technology should be part of the core curriculum in a 21st century Liberal Arts education; that every enrolled college student should have access to high speed internet at home while matriculated; and that the most powerful learning happens when it is peer to peer.
 My professional goal is to hold a position in senior leadership in or connected to Higher Education, providing innovative solutions to the ever-changing education landscape.